Succession to the French throne: The appanage system

 An appanage is a fief conceded to a younger son or a younger brother of the king.
 In France, the origin of the appanage can be found either in the old Frankish custom of dividing the inheritance between the sons (a custom which feudalism replaced with the partage noble in which the eldest son received most of the estates); or in the fact that, at its origins, the Capetian monarchy was relatively weak, and the principle of succession by the eldest son was not secure until the late 12th century.

 The first such appanage in the history of the Capetian monarchy was the duchy of Burgundy, which Henry I ceded to his younger brother Robert.
 Later, Louis VII gave Dreux to his son Robert, in 1137, Philip Augustus gave Domfront and Mortain to his younger son Philip Hurepel (who had also become count of Boulogne by marriage).
 The last two cases were not under the same kind of duress, but probably reflect the same desire to ward off quarrels.

 The original appanages, just like other feudal fiefs, could pass through the female line.
-As the monarchy became more powerful, they began to restrict the transmission of appanages in the male line, although this did not become standard for some time.
+As the monarchy became more powerful, they began to restrict the transmission of appanages to the male line, although this did not become standard for some time.
 The greatest example is the Duchy of Burgundy, which may have been illegally confiscated by Louis XI after the death of the last male duke.
 After Burgundy, the restriction to male heirs became standard (it is mentioned in an ordinance of Charles V in 1374), but was not formalized until the Edict of Moulins in 1566.

 The Capetians also conceded fiefs to daughters or sisters in the form of dowry, although this practice became less and less common over time.